 carried us what would I do without you, you say who are we without you © Janneke Spoelstra translation: Trevor Scarse

 Self-interview Buried underneath deep layers of endless self-interview about the why, what and how.
 I dig, have dug, delved, bury, burrow, have buried and so on.
 Searching for the sound of the spade on stone Until the point came, or better a subtle transition, The moment when the riddle began to lead its own life.
 I did not strike a stone.
 No reflection upon reflection is where a new world had begun Just like water or clouds that are seen and unseen at the same time.
 You can pass through.
 So that you wonder whether they are truly there.
 Reflections of a fictitious world in your head.
 On its head.
 There is no end Of course, it will end © Ilse Vos translation: Trevor Scarse

-Preston Losack was RIXT Poet of the Month June 2022.
-You can read his original Frisian poems of that month here.
-The translation of one of them – ‘King of Fools’ – is published here.
+Henk Dillerop, a new addition to the RIXT collective, was the RIXT poet of the month in April.
+You can read his original Frisian poems from that month here.
+The translation of one of them – ‘form’ – is published here.

 form does emptiness have form she asks lying on the beach he thinks gets up walks to the sea and punches holes in the waves do feelings have form as well she asks he thinks and with his hands squeezes air in between the waves does colour have form too he draws her name in curly letters in the foam and life he gathers up seashells his hands full and love does love have a form he keeps still looks at her minutes ticking by doesn’t move a muscle she perceives © Henk Dillerop translation: Trevor Scarse